yinonavraham/coder/docs/templates/index.md

 While workspaces can auto-stop based on activity, users set this value per-workspace it can be continuously bumped to prevent a workspace from stopping.
 For large enterprises, this can drive up cloud cost and introduce security concerns, as workspaces are not kept up to date.

 To enforce auto-stopping, you can set an auto-stop interval to ensure workspaces are auto restarted or auto-stopped, regardless of user activity.
+This can have several benefits, such as saving cloud cost or ensuring workspaces are up to date and have the latest OS patches.

 ![Workspace auto-stop settings](../images/templates/template-schedule-settings.png)